JoostBerkhout/PyKDA/README.md

 We can also study the Markov chains that KDA found in each (outer) iteration via `kda.log['Markov chains']`)`.

-As another KDA application example, let us apply KDA untill we find two ergodic classes explicitly.
-And we will ensure that the Kemeny constant derivatives are recalculated after each cut (and normalizing the cutted transition matrix to ensure it is a stochastic matrix again).
+As another KDA application example, let us apply KDA until we find two ergodic classes explicitly.
+We will also ensure that the Kemeny constant derivatives are recalculated after each cut (and normalize the cut transition matrix to ensure it is a stochastic matrix again).
 To that end, we use:
 ```python
 kda2 = KDA(